CooperASC/cooperasc.github.com/_posts/notes/2012-11-08-asc-meeting-notes-devonn-francis.md

 - $ to prints covers the cost/ does not generate revenues (unofficial)

 ## CDG Associates
-- *CDG assoc.- given final report/ only pres + other admin have seen it- not funneled down yet
+- CDG assoc. — given final report/ only pres + other admin have seen it — not funneled down yet
 - RA - “is there final report→ CDG?” → Lawrence + TC say “No” (CDG needs to be looked at further)
 - Needs further clarification